In some cases we can help separated parents set up child support arrangements for their children when one parent lives in another country.

 We have specific arrangements for the collection and distribution of child support between Australia and New Zealand.

-Read more about child support arrangements between Australia and New Zealand.
+Read more about child support between Australia and New Zealand.